 - Just for today, I will be unafraid.
-Especially I will not be afraid to enjoy what is beautiful and to believe that as I give to the world, so the world will give to me.
+I will not be afraid to enjoy what is beautiful and to believe that as I give to the world, the world will give to me.

 Praying for a sober day

-Everyone in the “vision” was expected to perform this morning ritual.
+Everyone in the “Vision” was expected to perform this morning ritual.
 Knowing that I didn’t believe in God, he strongly suggested that I pray to the power of AA itself.
-For agnostics and atheists, GOD became: Group Of Drunks or Good Orderly Direction
+For me, an agnostic, GOD became a Group Of Drunks as well as a willingness to follow Good Orderly Direction.

 Relationships in early recovery

-David believed that alcoholics were too mentally unstable to be in a relationship until they had completed the first nine steps of the program.
-If you were already with someone, the suggestion was that you stay in that relationship.
-Until alcoholics had completed their ninth step amends, David considered them to be too sick to make an informed choice about staying in or ending their relationship
+He believed that alcoholics were too mentally unstable to be in a relationship until they had completed the first nine steps.
+If you were already in a relationship, the suggestion was to stay in the relationship until you had completed the ninth step.
+David considered them too unwell to make an informed choice about the type of partner they got involved with.